Yiling-J/tablepilot/examples/README.md

 - **pokémons**
   This example demonstrates how to create a table, import an existing CSV of 1000 Pokémons, and autofill column data.
 Tablepilot will generate ecological information for each Pokémon based on the existing row data.

+- **imdb_movie_haiku**
+  This example takes an IMDb movie CSV table and generates haiku poems inspired by movie titles and overviews, blending structured data with artistic expression.